-A press release was sent out on September 25, 2024 to notice the public of the upcoming participation opportunities.
-See Figure 3-4 to read the press release.
-The press release was picked up by local news organizations, shared on social media (see Figure 3-5), and sent to distribution lists to local community organizations.
+A press release was sent out on September 25, 2024 to notify the public of the upcoming participation opportunities.
+See Figure 3-3 to read the press release.
+The press release was picked up by local news organizations, shared on social media (see Figure 3-4), and sent to distribution lists of local community organizations.
 The press release reached thousands of people using these methods.